 Centro Fray Luis de Leon at the University of Salamanca

-The program is meant to provide students with an "immersion" of Spanish language and culture.
-An attempt will be made to strike a balance between academics and the sheer
+This program is meant to provide students with an immersion in the Spanish language and culture.
+An attempt will be made to strike a balance between academics and the sheer...

 Although I have been studying Spanish for...